 Pick up your mobile device and download a TOTP (Time-based One-time Password Algorithm) mobile application for your phone.
 It will turn your phone into a device capable of 2-Step Authentication.
-Koofr is proven to work with there apps:
+While a number of TOTP apps from various vendors is available, Koofr is proven to work with these apps:

 When you have your mobile app installed, open it and add your Koofr account - either manually or by scanning the barcode that will appear as soon as you click on the Enable button in your Koofr account 2-Step Verification settings.
 Scan the code with your mobile app and follow the instructions in the chosen app to turn on 2-Step Verification and ensure the extra safety of your Koofr account.

 Read more about 2-Factor Authentication here or check out our video.